RinoReyns/CrossPlatformVstHost/README.md

 3. Android
     ```
     NOTE:
-    Following instraction is made for Linux enviroment.
+    Following instruction is made for Linux enviroment.
 However, steps for any OS should be similar.
     1. Download Android NDK and unzip in the chosen location. (https://developer.android.com/ndk/downloads).

     2. Set environmental variable for Android NDK as foloow: